ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 As of 24 August 2020, an [{{site.data.keyword.cloudcerts_long}}](/docs/certificate-manager?topic=certificate-manager-about-certificate-manager) instance is automatically created for each cluster that you can use to manage the cluster's Ingress TLS certificates.
 {: shortdesc}

 For a {{site.data.keyword.cloudcerts_short}} instance to be created for your new or existing cluster, ensure that the API key for the region and resource group that the cluster is created in has the correct permissions.
+You can check who set the API key for the cluster by running `ibmcloud oc api-key info -c <cluster_name_or_ID>`.
   * If the account owner set the API key, then your cluster is assigned a {{site.data.keyword.cloudcerts_short}} instance.
-  * If another user or a functional user set the API key, first [assign the user](/docs/containers?topic=containers-users#add_users) the **Administrator** or **Editor** platform role and the **Manager** service role for {{site.data.keyword.cloudcerts_short}} in **All resource groups**.
+  * If another user or a functional user set the API key, first [assign the user](/docs/containers?topic=containers-users#add_users) the **Administrator** or **Editor** platform access role and the **Manager** service access role for {{site.data.keyword.cloudcerts_short}} in **All resource groups**.
 Then, the user must [reset the API key for the region and resource group](/docs/containers?topic=containers-users#api_key_most_cases).
 After the cluster has access to the updated permissions in the API key, your cluster is automatically assigned a {{site.data.keyword.cloudcerts_short}} instance.

 The IBM-generated certificate for the default Ingress subdomain that exists in your cluster's {{site.data.keyword.cloudcerts_short}} instance.
 However, you have full control over your cluster's {{site.data.keyword.cloudcerts_short}} instance and can use {{site.data.keyword.cloudcerts_short}} to upload your own TLS certificates or order TLS certificates for your custom domains.